gvwilson/thirdbit/_posts/2019/04/2019-04-14-the-people-you-have.md

 or [a co-operative](https://www.newsociety.com/Books/H/Humanizing-the-Economy)
 by erasing the distinction between teachers and learners.
 I don't just want a platform for teaching data science;
-I want one that creates participants in the way that public education creates citizens.
+I want one that teaches participation in the way that the public education system my parents devoted their lives to taught people how to be citizens.

 Stack Overflow is proof by example that people will create a "[chorus of explanations](https://hapgood.us/2016/05/13/choral-explanations/)" if given the means to do so,